joshfrench/om-wiki-fork/Cursors.md

 ## Overview

+In Om, you keep all your application state in a single atom (the root atom).
+Components, however, generally do not care about the entire scope of the application state, but focus on specific parts of it.

-Cursors are Oms way to manage a components mutable state.
-Cursors split one big mutable atom into small, mutable, in-sync with the original atom parts.
+Cursors are Om's way to manage a component's focus on just the data that it needs to operate.
+Cursors split one big mutable atom into smaller, mutable sub-atom parts that remain in-sync with the state held in the root atom.
+Essentially, cursors just keep a path to the part of data in the root atom that they need to deal with.
+Sub-cursors are produced by refining the path.

-In Om, you keep all your application state in a single atom.
-Components, however, do not care about the whole state, they work with parts of it.
-Imagine a text input component: it operates on a single string, renders it and communicates a value back once the user changed it.
+Imagine a text input component: it operates on a single string (within the overall application state), renders it and can return a value back into the application state if the user changes it.

-Cursors also specify a components dependencies on the state.
+Cursor paths also specify a component's dependencies within the state's atom.
 Each component gets cursors at construction time and will automatically re-render when the value underneath its cursor changes.

-At their core, cursors just keep a link to the root atom and a path to the part of data they point to.
-Sub-cursors are produced by refining the path.
+Therefore the binding is two-way, so in the example above, changing the string value in the application state will trigger the component to re-render itself.

 ## Accessing cursors